-Lionel Messi Is Helping 2,000 People in Kenya Get Safe Drinking Water and Food
+Lionel Messi Is Helping 2,000 Kenyans Get Safe Water and Food

 The soccer star’s foundation donated 23 million Kenyan shillings to help keep children healthy.

 Lionel Messi announced over the weekend that the Leo Messi Foundation has donated 23 million Kenya shillings (about US$227,000) to help children and families in Kenya access clean water, safe sanitation facilities, and food.

 News site the Kenyans reports that the foundation will work with the United Nations International Children's Emergency Fund (UNICEF) to build water pumps and distribute 4,000 nutritional supplements.

 “The Leo Messi Foundation maintains its commitment to young people, donating €200,000 to offer its assistance, in a project run alongside UNICEF with the construction of a drinking water pump and the distribution of nutritional supplements amongst children in Kenya,” the foundation announced on Twitter.